-Meg (wanting to establish dominance): You got that off of Mrs Bale.
+Meg: You got that off of Mrs Bale.
 That's one of her sayings.
 She'll be along in a minute.
 She's the afternoons' pastry chef and, oh, she's such a one.
-You'll like her - she'll give you the low-down on this hotel she will.
+You'll like her - She'll give you the low-down.

-Jen: I remember one thing in particular about your Dino was that he was always going on about an Italian called Malatersta.
-[Malatesta, the Italian anarchist.]
+Jen: I remember one thing in particular about your Dino was that he was always going on about an Italian called Malatesta an Italian anarchist.

 Meg: Dino got his ideas about unions and workers' rights and things, get the workers to run things - factories, farms, workshops and hotel kitchens.
 But Dino said he got most of it all from his granddad, who'd run away from Mussolini and all the poverty, came over from Tuscany, so Dino said.
 Like all of those ice-cream vans you get around Manchester - Lucretti's I remember was one but there were loads and they had ice-cream parlours.
 No restaurants though - odd that.
 But Dino's dad was just a young boy.
-Anyhow, Dino's granddad had met this Enric in London.
+Anyhow, Dino's granddad had met this Enrico in London.